DSB class F: Preservation

 A total of 10 class F locomotives have been preserved, mainly those built in 1949; some of them are operational, and six are located in Denmark.
 Two further examples, F 662 and F 668, were formerly preserved, but were scrapped in 2013 and 2016 respectively.

 F 656 was purchased by Richard Hurlock in 1975 for 17,000 kroner, and brought to Peterborough for use on the Nene Valley Railway, which opened in 1977.
-It was retired in 1986 with a defective firebox and spent 16 years in storage awaiting repairs.
-In 2004, the locomotive underwent a major overhaul lasting 20 years and returned to working order in February 2024.
+It was retired in 1982 with a defective firebox and spent 20 years in storage awaiting repairs.
+In 2002, the locomotive commenced a major, intermittent, overhaul lasting 22 years and returned to working order in February 2024.

 F 654 was used by the Angeln Steam Railway in Germany for its museum train until it was withdrawn in 2017; by then it was in need of boiler repairs.
 In 2020, F 654 was bought by the Kittel Foundation, which is based in the Neumünster depot.